AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/storage/notes.md

 ### Note Interface functions
 To see a [note_interface](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/aztec/src/note/note_interface.nr) implementation, we will look at a simple [ValueNote](https://github.com/AztecProtocol/aztec-packages/tree/#include_aztec_version/noir-projects/aztec-nr/value-note/src/value_note.nr).

+The interface is required to work within an Aztec contract's storage, and a ValueNote is a specific type of note to hold a number (as a `Field`).

 #### Computing hashes and nullifiers
 A few key functions in the note interface are around computing the note hash and nullifier, with logic to get/use secret keys from the private context.